Thor-tech-of-metal/repo-it-notes/mac/short-cuts/shortcuts.md

 *  go to upper parent: cmd + Up Arrow
 *  open a folder: cmd + o
 *  see hidden folders: cmd + Shift + .
-*  see file propertes: select the file and cmd + I
+*  see file propertes: 1) select the file and cmd + I 2) go to the section General-->where

 #### File system